NOTE: This page is under construction as of Sept 2023, but we are working on it!

 To begin planning an event, the first decision is to decide what type of event to conduct.
 If you are looking for immediate results and have clear problems you want to resolve, select the kaizen blitz event.

 If you want to evaluate the process to determine where improvements need to be made, then a planning event should be conducted.
+There are other benefits of a lean event besides the improvements >>>

 Here is the general process for conducting an event: